dgroomes/docker-playground/README.md

   (and completely?) implements the access to content-addressable entities (layers, manifests, configs).
 This HTTP API should be legible, unlike the sometimes opaque and varied behavior of the `docker` CLI for commands like `inspect` (in my opinion).
 The registry is especially authoritative because it implements [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).
+  I'm not seeing the image layer get re-used as I expect in the `dockerfile` example.
+Maybe it's something to do with BuildKit and not using the cache, but I'm not sure.
+I want to actually illustrate layer re-use.
+I think if I use a local registry, maybe I can force this, or at least debug it.
+Interestingly though the file diff SHA digest is the same (good).

 ## Reference